Ultrasound

 • diagnosing gynaecological or bladder conditions

-Ultrasound scans are usually carried out by sonographers, except for vascular ultrasound (Doppler ultrasound) scans which are always carried out by a specially trained vascular scientist.
+Ultrasound scans are usually carried out by consultant radiologists or specialist sonographers, except for vascular ultrasound (Doppler ultrasound) scans which are always carried out by a specially trained vascular scientist.

 Please note, we don't offer ultrasounds to check foetal development during pregnancy.